metalbear-co/metalbear.co/content/en/blog/pause-a-container/index.md

 ---
-title: "Pause a Container - How we built, and why we deprecated, our container pause feature"
+title: "On Pausing Containers - how we built, and why we deprecated, our container pause feature"
 description: "How we implemented the container pause feature, and why we decided to deprecate it"
 lead: "How we implemented the container pause feature, and why we decided to deprecate it"
 tags: